apjowen/workshops/version_control/level_1/collaborating.md

     <img align="center" src="img/manage-remote-repo-details.png" width="60%">
 </p>

 4. Once you have added the remote repository, you should see it listed under the Existing Remotes heading.
-Ensure that all the details are correct and then close the window.
-    - If all looks good then close the window.
+    - Ensure that all the details are correct and then close the window.
 <p align="center">
     <img align="center" src="img/existing-remotes.png" width="60%">
 </p>